 A Roman temple with many groups of visitors

-A well-preserved Roman courtyard is at the center of Diocletian's Palace in Split © Jazzmany / Shutterstock
+Get lost among the alleys, paths and squares of the 4th-century Diocletian's Palace in Split © Jazzmany / Shutterstock

 Day 3: soak up the atmosphere in Split

-In the morning, it’s around 2.5 hours by bus to your base base for the next couple of nights: Split, a coastal city with incredible architecture and popping nightlife.
-Enjoy a day trip to Bol on the island of Brač sandwiched in between.
+Morning: It’s around 2.5 hours by bus to your base for the next couple of nights: Split, a coastal city with incredible architecture and popping nightlife.

-The lively heart of Split is Diocletian’s Palace.
-This Unesco World Heritage Site was built in the 4th century as a truly magnificent retirement palace for the Roman emperor Diocletian.
+How to spend the day: The lively heart of Split is Diocletian’s Palace.
+This UNESCO World Heritage Site was built in the 4th century as a truly magnificent retirement palace for the Roman emperor Diocletian.
 The complex is packed with hundreds of buildings that have been added throughout the ages and today is home to around 3000 people.
 Start your sightseeing here and don’t worry about getting lost – that’s half the fun.

-Among many more things to do, you’ll find plenty of cafes, restaurants and bars in the old city for when you start to feel peckish.
+Dinner: You’ll find plenty of cafes, restaurants and bars in the old city for when you start to feel peckish.
+Nosotromo, across from the fish market, is one of the best places to enjoy fresh Adriatic seafood.
 In the evening, take a stroll and grab a drink on the city’s Riva waterfront promenade.

 An aerial view of a tree-covered peninsula with white-pebble beaches on two sides.

-Zlatni Rat in Bol on Brač Island is Croatia’s most photographed beach © Simone Simone / Getty Images
+Go windsurfing off Zlatni Rat, Croatia’s most-photographed beach, on Brač Island © Simone Simone / Getty Images

 Day 4: relax on the iconic Zlatni Rat beach near Bol

-If you have time in the evening, take a local bus to see Unesco-listed Trogir and its amazing 13th-century cathedral
+In the evening: If you have time in the evening, take a local bus to see UNESCO-listed Trogir and its amazing 13th-century cathedral

 Fort battlements in the foreground give way to a view of the harbour, red roofs of the town and islands in the distance.

-Hvar’s Venetian fortress dates to 1278 © xbrchx / Shutterstock
+The stunning town of Hvar is watched over by a Venetian fortress dating back to 1278 © xbrchx / Shutterstock

 Day 5: chill out in Hvar Town, and explore Korčula’s old town